Earba Storage Project: Proposals

-The scheme is located on the Arverikie Estate, between Loch Laggan and Loch Ericht, about 37 km east of Fort William and 30 km south-west of Newtonmore.
+The scheme is located on the Ardverikie Estate, between Loch Laggan and Loch Ericht, about 37 km east of Fort William and 30 km south-west of Newtonmore.
 The estate and Ardverikie House were used in the 2000s TV series Monarch of the Glen.

 It will use Loch Earba as the lower reservoir, and Loch Leamhain as the upper.

 Loch Earba (Gaelic: Lochan na h'Earba) consists of two bodies of water at around 350m above sea level (AOD), lying in a long glacial valley running southwest to northeast.
 Damming both ends of this valley will create the lower reservoir.
 When full the lake will be approximately 6km long and 500m across, with a top water level (TWL) at 376m AOD and a bottom water level (BWL) at 358m AOD.
 A complete generation cycle will therefore raise the water level by 18m over a period of 22 hours.